Not-so-Cleansing Recessions: Quantitative Model

 The magnitude, $\varepsilon$, and persistence, $\alpha$, of the fixed cost crisis are calibrated to the GFC.
-We assume exponential decay of the fixed cost shock: We choose $\alpha$ such that the shock has a half-life of one year, and $\varepsilon$ is calibrated such that $20.44\%$ of firms exit on impact if the cycle policy is passive (steady state policy may be active).
-This figure corresponds to the percentage deviation from trend in the number of active firms in Spain during the crisis period.
+We assume exponential decay of the fixed cost shock: We choose $\alpha$ such that the shock has a half-life of one year, and $\varepsilon$ is calibrated such that $20.44\%$ of firms exit on impact if the cycle policy is passive.
+This figure corresponds to the percentage deviation from trend in the number of active firms in Spain during the crisis period, as shown in Figure \ref{fig:loss_of_m_es}.